zemin-xu/zemin-xu.github.io/_posts/2021-02-04-brain-tumor-estimation.md

 MRTK already provides an input system for the simulator on PC and for Hololens 2.
 On the simulator, we can use the classical WASDQE keys to make movement of 6 degrees, like controlling a plane.
 We can press the right click button and drag the pointer to rotate.
 In order to click onto a button, we should rotate so that the central point is pointing at the button.
 After that, pressing the right click button of the pointer will trigger the actions set onto this virtual button.

+&nbsp;

 #### interactions

 The first button is to import the brain data and make volume rendering onto it.
 We also created a Near-Hand Menu so that we can access the options no matter where we are in the scene.
 Each time before running, we will set the path to the directory of data.
 By pressing the button, the volume rendering plugin will work.

+&nbsp;

 It is after importation that other options will be possible.
 We can continue to import the segmentation data on the same brain, which will render in red color the tumor, identified by doctors.
 Another option is to draw a bounding box, if the data has no segmentation part.
 The position and size of this bounding box is the result of the estimation using deep learning in python.

+&nbsp;

 ### Data exchange between python and unity

 In order to communicate between the deep learning result and Unity, we used JSON format.
 By definition, JSON is an open standard file format, and data interchange format, that uses human-readable text to store and transmit data objects.
 Here, we would like to pass the coordinates and size data of estimation.

+&nbsp;